chifunt/copperfall/DIARY.md

 Implement UI Functionality (Start screen and game over screen).
 Added controller support for those screens.
 Styled the Shipwreck UI.
 Implemented persistent gameobjects.

 ## 2025-01-22
+Finished the UIs completely with full support for controller and keyboard input methods.
+Charging now has a blue vignette.
+Simple circle based particle system was implemented, made a big difference in how the game feels.
+Tooltips are now added to guide player on which buttons to press and where.
+Chunk generation system was implemented and fully working, it took a while.
+You can also load images 8x8 pixel images in.

 ## 2025-01-23
 The game is currently experiencing a bug where the game lags really heavily the more the game is beaten and restarted.
 I am not going to bother to find the issue, I know for sure that not everything is destroyed and reinitialized when loading and deloading scenes.
 This was more of an architectural mistake that I made early on, since I didn't plan on having scenes and restarting the game.
 Compass was implemented but hella scuff implementation.
+Screenshake was adjusted from queueing to adding up.